mattcarp/flash-notify/README.md

 Change the display method:

-	Flashes.setFlash("You got a flash message!", "success", "popover");
+	Flashes.setFlash("You got a flash message!", "success", "gritter");

 The call can be made anyhere in your client-side code, and takes a 'message' and two optional arguments:

-    Flashes.setFlash(message [,type] [,channel])
+    Flashes.setFlash(message [, options])

-Both the "type" and "channel" argumenst are options.
+There are several options specified in the `options` object.
+The most commonl of these are 'type', and 'channel', like this:

+	Flashes.setFlash(message, {type: 'danger', channel: 'jquery-growl');

 If not specified, the type will be set as "info", and the channel will be "inline".
 If you're using bootstrap, these defaults will give you the standard blue 'info' message, with a close box, wherever you put the `{{> flashesList}}` template.
-Y

 **Styling**

-You can use any `type` you want, and style it in your CSS.
-The template
+Flashes work well with Boostrap, but it's not a requirement.
+You can call Flashes with any `type` you want, and add custom styling for your `type`.
+The template uses the class `.alert` for generic styling of all flash messages, and `alert-myType` for specific `type`s.
+So, if you call Flashes with `Flashes.setFlash('my message', 'myGroovyType')`, you woul style the message in your CSS like this:

+    .alert {
+    	width: 100%;
+    	/* more generic styling */
+    }
+    .alert-myGroovyType {
+    	background-color: gray;
+    	/* more type-specific styling */
+    }

+**Credits**

+Inspired by the `errors` helper in [the Microscope app](https://github.com/DiscoverMeteor/Microscope).